dataset-ninja/disease-detection-in-fruit-images/README.md

-# disease-detection-in-fruit-images
+# Region Aggregated Attention CNN for Disease Detection in Fruit Images

-Region Aggregated Attention CNN for Disease Detection in Fruit Images
+Disease Detection in Fruit Images is a dataset for object detection tasks.